The Virtues of the Incomplete

 As the case with the entire Tales, Chaucer overextended his ambition.
 But who cares?
 And the void?
 It triggers imagination.
 I welcome and embrace unused props, feeling not the slightest shortchanged.

 (For a contemporary case I defer to Haruki Murakami’s 1Q84.
 The author describes a world of colossal proportion.
 Yet myriads of props and potential threads remain orphaned.
 The author even toys with the matter in a kind of meta dialogue.
-All the same, a hell of an entertaining read.)
+All the same, the epic 1Q84 made for one of my favourite Murakami readings.)

 Chaucer’s The Shipman’s Tale I consider incomplete for the departure at an awkward, fragile circumstance: one of those endings you encounter and cringe, doubtful that it reconcile without a tragedy.